-Therefore, plasma has an osmotic pressure of 5.600 mmHg and an osmolarity of 290 mOsm/L. Plasma proteins represent the largest part of the plasma with 75 g/L. They barely contribute to the osmolarity but play an important role for the colloid osmotic (also: oncotic) pressure meaning the osmotic pressure between plasma and interstitium.
-With 25 mmHg, it is significantly higher than that of the interstitium (5 mmHg).
-It prevents a diffusion of too much plasma water from the blood vessels into the tissue.
+Therefore, plasma has an osmotic pressure of 5.6 mm Hg and an osmolarity of 290 mOsm/L. Plasma proteins represent the largest part of the plasma, around 75 g/L. They barely contribute to the osmolarity but play an important role in the colloid osmotic (or oncotic) pressure, meaning the osmotic pressure between plasma and interstitium.
+At 25 mm Hg, it is significantly higher than that of the interstitium (5 mm Hg).
+It prevents diffusion of too much plasma water from the blood vessels into the tissue.

 Albumin is the most common plasma protein (54–60 %).
 Therefore, it is essential for the oncotic pressure.
 Albumin is produced in the liver and is one of the smallest plasma proteins.
-It serves as carrier for cations, bilirubin, fatty acids, and cholate.
+It serves as a carrier for cations, bilirubin, fatty acids, and cholate.

 |Blood components in %||Blood subcomponents in %||Type in % (if any)||Place of production||Major functions|

-|Plasma 43–63%||Water 92%||Liquid||Resorbed by the intestinal tract or produced during metabolic processes||Transport Medium|
+|Plasma 43–63%||Water 92%||Liquid||Resorbed by the intestinal tract or produced during metabolic processes||Transport medium|

-|Plasma proteins 7%||Albumin 54–60%||Liver||Maintains the osmotic balance, transports lipid molecules|
+|Plasma proteins 7%||Albumin 54–60%||Liver||Maintains the osmotic balance; transports lipid molecules|

-|Beta – Globulins – Liver||Transports, maintains the osmotic balance|
+|β-globulins–Liver||Transport functions; maintains the osmotic balance|

 |Fibrinogen 4–7 %||Liver||Blood clotting during hemostasis|

-|Regulatory Proteins < 1%||Hormones and Enzymes||Various places||Regulates various bodily functions|
+|Regulatory Proteins < 1%||Hormones and enzymes||Various places||Regulate various bodily functions|

-|Further dissolved substances 1%||Nutrients, gases and waste substances||Resorbed by the intestinal tract, exchange into the respiratory tracts or produced by cells||Numerous different functions|
+|Other dissolved substances 1%||Nutrients, gases, and waste substances||Resorbed by the intestinal tract, exchanged into the respiratory tract, or produced by cells||Numerous different functions|

-|Form elements 37–54 %||Erythrocytes 99%||Erythrocytes||Red bone marrow||Transports gases, mostly oxygen, and some carbon dioxide|
+|Form elements 37–54 %||Erythrocytes 99%||Erythrocytes||Redbone marrow||Transport gases, mostly oxygen and some carbon dioxide|

-|Agranular Leukocytes: Lymphocytes, Monocytes||Lymphocytes: Bone marrow and lymphatic tissue||Lymphocytes: Specific immunity|
+|Agranular leukocytes: lymphocytes, monocytes||Lymphocytes: bone marrow and lymphatic tissue||Lymphocytes: specific immunity|

-|Monocytes: red bone marrow||Monocytes: Unspecific immunity|
+|Monocytes: red bone marrow||Monocytes: unspecific immunity|

-|Platelets < 1%||Megakaryocytes: red bone marrow||Hemostasis|
+|Platelets < 1%||Megakaryocytes red bone marrow||Hemostasis|

 The blood cells

-Leukocytes are the blood´s immune cells.
+Leukocytes are the blood’s immune cells.
 Their number varies from between 4,000 to 10,000/µL blood.
 They are divided into monocytes, granulocytes, and lymphocytes.

-Tasks of the blood
+Functions of the Blood

 Erythrocytes are responsible for transporting gases

-The oxygen content of a healthy person´s arterial blood is about 200 mL O2/L of blood.
+The oxygen content of a healthy person’s arterial blood is about 200 mL O2/L of blood.
 Hemoglobin (Hb) binds 85% of the oxygen.
 The remainder is physically dissolved in the plasma.

 Thrombocytes ensure the clotting of the blood